mendix/docs/content/en/docs/refguide/modeling/application-logic/microflows-and-nanoflows/activities/object-activities/committing-objects.md

 ## 1 Introduction

-The **Commit object(s)** activity works on one or more objects.
+The **Commit object (or objects)** activity works on one or more objects.
 For persistable entities, committing an object stores it in the database.
 Committing non-persistable entities stores the current attribute values and association values in memory.
 This allows a rollback to revert to those values.
 See also [Persistability](/refguide/persistability/).
 External objects cannot be committed.
 To store changed values of external objects, use the [Send External Object](/refguide/send-external-object/) activity.

 {{% alert color="info" %}}
 A Mendix commit does not always behave like a database commit.
 See [How Commits Work](#how-commits-work), below, for more information.